andhit-r/e-commerce/website_product_show_uom/README.rst

 New column for UoM will show after quantity on Shopping Chart table

+**Show UoM on payment page**

+1. Go to website
+2. Open shop menu
+3. Open one product page
+4. Click **Add to chart** button.
+This will open checkout page
+5. Click **Process Checkout** button.
+This will open billing information page
+6. Click **Confirm** button.
+This will open validate order page
+7. Click **Customize** menu
+8. Toggle **Show UoM** option to show/hide UoM

+New column for UoM will show after quantity on Shopping Chart table

 Know issues / Roadmap
 =====================
 * Show UoM on product page(s) configuration valid for all products.
 No individual configuration for each product.
+* This module does not give the ability to change order line UoM

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas